GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 1. Generate a password for `node-1`.
 Note the username and password for future use.
 1. Connect to `node-1` using RDP.
-1. Open an PowerShell as admin.
+1. Open PowerShell as administrator.
 1. Add a firewall rule to open a port for the health check service.

+        netsh advfirewall firewall add rule name="Open port for Health Check" dir=in action=allow protocol=TCP localport=59997

-This tutorial will use `tcp:59997`.
-You can change this to a different port, but it must match the health checker port that you will define later.
+    This tutorial uses `tcp:59997`.
+You can change this to a different port, but it must match the health check port that you define later.
 The health check process periodically pings the agent on each cluster node to determine its availability.

-        netsh advfirewall firewall add rule name="Open port for Health Check" dir=in action=allow protocol=TCP localport=59997

-1. Set the DNS to the Domain Controller:
+1. Set the DNS to the domain controller:

         netsh interface ip set dns Ethernet static 10.128.0.3